Skip to main content

 ---- ------ ---- ---- -------

-Normal AddedToScheduleGroup 2m29s nova-scheduler added to ScheduleGroup demo-policy-69894944 which contains objects with groupBy.labelKey color=blue
+Normal AddedToScheduleGroup 60m nova-scheduler added to ScheduleGroup demo-policy-8f03f2ed which contains objects with groupBy.labelKey color=blue

-Normal SchedulePolicyMatched 2m29s nova-scheduler schedule policy demo-policy will be used to determine target cluster
+Normal SchedulePolicyMatched 60m nova-scheduler schedule policy demo-policy was used to determine target cluster, for scheduling obj, blue-nginx-deployment

 kubectl --context=${NOVA_CONTROLPLANE_CONTEXT} get schedulegroups